 I have done business and management studies and I worked in tourism, events and as an entrepreneur.
 International Communication is my expertise.

-I am doing the management for Eindhoven News with tremendous pleasure and it gives me a lot of energy to work together in this wonderful international team.
+I am doing the management for Eindhoven News with tremendous pleasure and it gives me a lot of energy to work together with this wonderful international team.
 It is great to develop Eindhoven News further and further.

 I am a British American.
 Born in the UK, lived in the US for 12 years and moved to the Netherlands in 2012 with my husband.
 My two children are grown-up & living in England and Austria.
 Career wise I started off in nursing many years ago but in the US I found myself working as a teacher’s aide, specializing in Special Ed.
 I loved it.